oldham123/cfa_level_iii/8 Applications of Economic Analysis to Portfolio Management/Reading 16 Capital Market Expectations.md

   - **Economic factors**
     - Increased productivity, or greater efficiency in capital allocation can also provide for faster growth

-- Develop economies usually grow at a stable rate, whilst emerging economies grow more erratically
+- Developed economies usually grow at a stable rate, whilst emerging economies grow more erratically
   - The most important factor is stability in consumer spending
     - According to the **wealth effect**, spending increases as wealth increases
     - In contrast, the **permanent income hypothesis** says that long-term expectations are the biggest factor in driving consumer spending